lechatquidanse/bicing-api/README.md

 > The goal of this REST API is to ease customer's usage of large-scale public bicycle sharing system.
 > By collecting data from different providers ([Bicing][bicing], [Velib][velib], ...) it gives customers powerful information (location to pick or return a bike, best time for picking up a bike, ...).
+> Here is an example of a user interface project calling the API [/lechatquidanse/bicing-user-interface-app]((https://github.com/lechatquidanse/bicing-user-interface-app/))

 <p align="center">
   <a href="#getting-started">Getting Started</a> •